betomarcos/sports_performance/README.md

 To answer the questions from STEP 1, the data fields required will be documented in further steps, after EDA and data cleanup.

 2 Datasets already loaded to MySQL:
 Garmin.prod_table.
 This dataset is a join of Garmin exports + manual input log on health habits I care about (alcohol consumption, mood, work stress, etc)

- -- _PLACEHOLDER FOR DATA MODEL_ --

 ## Step 3: Exploratory Data Analysis (EDA)